Smooth permutations and polynomials revisited: Proof of Theorem and Corollary

-Recall the definitions of $x$ and $\lambda$ given in \eqref{eq:saddledef} and \eqref{eq:lambedadef}.
+\end{lem} Lemma \ref{lem:transition} is a minor improvement on Theorem 1 of \cite{Manstavicius2016}, which treats $m\le \log n$. \begin{proof} Recall the definitions of $x$ and $\lambda$ given in \eqref{eq:saddledef2} and \eqref{eq:lambedadef}.
 Following the proof of Theorem 1 in \cite{Manstavicius2016}\footnote{We correct a few typos.
-The definition of $D(x)$ in p.
-21 of \cite{Manstavicius2016} deviates from the (correct) one in p.
-4. The left-hand side of their equation (48) should be ``$\log D(x)$''.
-In the first displayed equation in p.
-22, the sum of $h_N z^N$ should start at $N=-r$ and not $N=-r+1$.
-In the second displayed equation in p.
-23, the factor $n!$ that appears twice should be omitted.} we have, using the notation of \cite[Sec.~5]{Manstavicius2016},
+The definition of $D(x)$ in p.~21 of \cite{Manstavicius2016} should be replaced by the one given in p.~4 of that paper.
+The left-hand side of their equation (48) should be ``$\log D(x)$''.
+In the first displayed equation in p.~22, the sum of $h_N z^N$ should start at $N=-r$ and not $N=-r+1$.
+In the second displayed equation in p.~23, the factor $n!$ that appears twice should be omitted.} we have, borrowing the notation of \cite[Sec.~5]{Manstavicius2016},